okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Password restriction for shared SWA app accounts is GA in Production

-For SWA apps with an account sign-in option set to Users share a single username and password set by administrator, only super admins or app admins with permissions for that app can view the password.<!--OKTA-513421-->
+For SWA apps with an account sign-in option set to **Users share a single username and password set by administrator**, only super admins or app admins with permissions for that app can view the password.<!--OKTA-513421-->

 #### Developer documentation updates in 2022.09.0